smilesm2/CGImageMetadata/readme.md

-Add Custom Metadata to Image use Swift 3
+Add GPano and Custom Metadata to Image use Swift 3

-first.
+Swifty not support XMP tag yet.
+So it seem have no way to add GPano information to image.
+But!!!!!
+Finally I got a way!! first.
 I still don't know how to make a CGImageMetadata.
 So I make a very small image and use https://www.thexifer.net/#geo-tags to inject GPano metadata.
 And put it in bundle , load as imageSource.